hyperledger/fabric-rfcs/0000-coap_gateway.md

 ## API Endpoints

-The CoAP gateway exposes four main endpoints, each corresponding to a primary function of the Fabric gateway service.
+The CoAP gateway exposes five main endpoints, each corresponding to a primary function of the Fabric gateway service.
 Requests and responses use the same protobuf message types as the gRPC service, marshaled into a binary byte array for the CoAP payload.

 ### 1. Evaluate Transaction